shcarton/shcarton.github.io/_pages/cs780spring2023.md

 ### Late policy

-Homeworks and project milestones can be turned in up to 5 days late, with a 10% penalty on the maximum possible grade, before receiving a zero.
+Homeworks and project milestones can be turned in up to 5 days late, with a stacking 10% per-day penalty on the maximum possible grade, before receiving a zero.

 ### Attendance policy
 In-person attendance is encouraged and 10% of the final grade will be based on attendance and participation in discussion and classroom activities.